 - 1. Sampling ports adequate for test methods applicable to the facility; - 2.
 Safe sampling platform(s); - 3.
 Safe access to sampling platform(s); and - 4.
-Utilities for sampling and testing equipment.

-F. Interpretation of Final Results
+Utilities for sampling and testing equipment. - F. Interpretation of Final Results

 Each performance test shall consist of three separate runs using the applicable test method.
 Each run shall be conducted for the time and under the conditions specified in the applicable standard.
 For the purpose of determining compliance with an applicable standard, the arithmetic mean of the results of the three runs shall apply.
 In the event that a sample is accidentally lost or conditions occur in which one of the three runs is required to be discontinued because of forced shutdown, failure of an irreplaceable portion of the sample train, extreme meteorological conditions, or other circumstances beyond the Permittee's control, compliance may, upon the Director's approval, be determined using the arithmetic mean of the results of the other two runs.
-If the Director or the Director's designee is present, tests may only be stopped with the Director's or such designee's approval.
-If the Director or the Director's designee is not present, tests may only be Good cause includes: forced shutdown, failure of an stopped for good cause. irreplaceable portion of the sample train, extreme meteorological conditions, or other circumstances beyond the Permittee's control.
+If the Director or the Director's approval.
+If the Director or the Director's designee is not present, tests may only be stopped for good cause.
+Good cause includes: forced shutdown, failure of an irreplaceable portion of the sample train, extreme meteorological conditions, or other circumstances beyond the Permittee's control.
 Termination of any test without good cause after the first run is commenced shall constitute a failure of the test.
 Supporting documentation, which demonstrates good cause, must be submitted.